Melanie-Wilkinson/MangoWGS/README.md

 ### 2a.
 Thin and create PCA of QF2

 Create list of thinned variants (thin.in)
-Consider a window of 50 SNPs, calculate LD between each pair of SNPs in the window, remove one of a pair of SNPs if the LD is greater than 0.1, shift the window 10 SNPs forward and repeat the procedure.
+Consider a window of 50kb, calculate LD between each pair of SNPs in the window, remove one of a pair of SNPs if the LD is greater than 0.1, shift the window 10 SNPs forward and repeat the procedure.
 ```
 ./plink --vcf ./qf4/2_quality_filtering/12_QF2.vcf.gz \
 --double-id --allow-extra-chr --set-missing-var-ids @:# --allow-no-sex \